 In 2014, Schrader left a job with CBS to launch Epicleff Media and create the company’s first feature film, SCORE, which would become one of the most popular documentaries of 2017, topping the charts on iTunes and Amazon.

-The film is unique in that was financed entirely via crowdfunding websites, allowing the filmmakers to considerably enhance the quality of the documentary, and upon the film’s release became a breakout hit in its limited theatrical release.
+The film became a breakout hit in its limited theatrical release.
 SCORE later became the #1 iTunes and Amazon documentary when it was released on home video and digital, and due to overwhelming interest also became the #1 most pirated documentary of the year, according to torrent downloading site ThePirateBay.
 The film was named one of Oprah’s Favorite Things in O Magazine.

 Schrader’s directorial debut qualified for Academy Award (“Oscars”) consideration for Best Documentary Film, and Recording Academy (“Grammys”) consideration for Best Music Film, attracted a cult following, and led to the creation of a weekly podcast series based on the documentary, Score: The Podcast, which interviews leading musical storytellers about music’s role in cinema and culture.

 Schrader has been featured in articles for The New York Times, The Wall Street Journal, Los Angeles Times, Billboard, Deadline Hollywood, IndieWire, Entertainment Weekly, Chicago Tribune, Mashable, A.V.
-Club, Roger Ebert, Collider, Nerdist and The Hollywood Reporter, and has been a a guest and commentator on a wide variety of programs, including The Adam Carolla Show, Google Talks, CBS This Morning, NPR, CBS Radio, Good Morning New York, Good Morning LA and Good Morning Sacramento.
+Club, Roger Ebert, Collider, Nerdist and The Hollywood Reporter, and has been a guest and commentator on a wide variety of programs, including The Adam Carolla Show, Google Talks, CBS This Morning, NPR, CBS Radio, Good Morning New York, Good Morning LA and Good Morning Sacramento.
 He has also written guest columns for Moviemaker Magazine and Film School Rejects.

 Schrader has toured with several independent film, music and educational organizations and regularly speaks about the impact of media and culture.
 He has spoken at Google, the Smithsonian, The Grammy Museum, Dolby Laboratories, Hollywood’s historic Chinese Theatre, and at other events for local nonprofits, schools, orchestras, local museums and film festivals.